UK support to Ukraine: factsheet

 - UK representatives sit across the table from the Russian delegation to deliver interventions every week, calling out malign Russian behaviour, combatting disinformation and isolating it diplomatically

-- we have supported the OSCE바카라 사이트™s Support Programme for Ukraine financially and highlighted Russian human rights abuses in Ukraine via the OSCE바카라 사이트™s formal fact-finding missions (known as the Moscow Mechanism), which have published 4 reports since February 2022
+- we have supported the OSCE바카라 사이트™s Support Programme for Ukraine financially and (known as the Moscow Mechanism), which have published 4 reports since February 2022.
+We invoked the Moscow Mechanism for a fifth time on 24 July 2025 to examine Russia바카라 사이트™s treatment of prisoners of war

 - we use the to show UK support for the IAEA바카라 사이트™s efforts towards nuclear safety in Ukraine, particularly at ZNPP (Zaporizhzhia Nuclear Power Plant).
 We hold Russia directly accountable for the nuclear safety and security challenges Ukraine now faces, including from Russia바카라 사이트™s missile strikes on Ukraine바카라 사이트™s energy grid